I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfinterrupt/nc-wudfinterrupt-wudf_interrupt_workitem.md

 For more information about handling interrupts in UMDF drivers, see <a href="https://msdn.microsoft.com/25D526CF-7C37-4D10-B099-352933F92F98">Accessing Hardware and Handling Interrupts</a>.

-The function type is declared in <i>Wudfworkitem.h</i>, as follows.

-To define an <i>OnInterruptWorkItem</i> callback function that is named <i>MyInterruptWorkItem</i>, you must first provide a function declaration that SDV and other verification tools require, as follows:

-Then, implement your callback function as follows:

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |